1

 by Josh Darling

-Here’s a “Career Safety Guide” some of you should refer to.
-Remember editors have many friends.
-It’s our gig as writers to make editors happy so that they will be optomistic when reading your submission.
+Here’s a “Career Safety Guide” that some of you should take seriously.
+Remember that editors have many friends.
+It’s our gig as writers to make editors happy so that they will be optimistic when reading your submission.

 The writing community is small.